 What styles is sea salt spray good for?

-Sea salt spray is a versatile hair styling product that can be used on almost any hairstyle that requires a matte finish with added texture and volume.
-It can be used on short to long length hairstyles.
+Salt spray is a versatile hair styling product that can be used on almost any hairstyle that requires a matte finish with added texture and volume.
+A product like the Regal Gentleman Salt Spray can be used on short to long length hairstyles.
 Use instead of texture dust on short to medium length textured hairstyles or use on longer length hairstyles.

 What Is Hairspray?